LukeProjects04/LS-NEO-Shell/README.md

 if so you can write to me via Email to: lukeprojects04@gmail.com

-these product is Made in Italy! 🇮🇹
+this product is Made in Italy! 🇮🇹